archaeogeek/wps-pgrouting-workshop/GettingStarted/Customising.md

 # Testing the Server

-Once you have completed main.cfg to your satisfaction and you have mde sure you have saved your changes, it's time to make our first request to the server!
+Once you have completed main.cfg to your satisfaction and you have made sure you have saved your changes, it's time to make our first request to the server!

 Move your mouse to the bottom of the window and find the web browser icon (second from the left).
 Click on this to open firefox.